Herring-UGAECSE-2920/Class-Instructions/deliverables/deliverable8.md

 Your calibration mode and all other modes from this point on should be accessed from the UI on the LCD panel with input from the rotary encoders.
 See the assessment document for more description on the UI modes.

 **D**: You will need to submit a video of the work you've completed for your calibration modes.
 It should be short and to the point, while showing each of the pieces of functionality that you've completed.
-This is primarily a fallback option for us to grade, in case hardware issues arise in class.
 Show the following in your video: 1) Auto-calibrate mode in operation 2) manual calibrate mode in operation.
 Show your UI is working with the mode.

 # Summary